 Mapping Your Circuits

 Now comes the fun part.
-If any of your breakers are already labeled, they're probably for the big circuits, like those for the dryer and range, and perhaps all of the dedicated circuits, individual circuits that supply only one appliance each.
+If any of your breakers are already labeled, they're probably breakers for the big circuits, like those for the dryer and range, and perhaps all of the dedicated circuits, individual circuits that supply only one appliance each.
 If you switch off a breaker and discover only the fridge is not working, you've found its dedicated circuit.
 One clue to circuit sleuthing is the amperage (amp) rating of the circuit.
-This is the number printed on the circuit toggle lever or thereabouts.
-Here are common amp ratings for various appliances and devices:
+This is the number printed on the circuit toggle lever or nearby.
+There are common amp ratings for various appliances and devices; if an appliance is rated for 20 amps, for example, you'll know it's not powered by a 15-amp circuit (or at least it shouldn't be!).

 - Kitchen outlets: 20-amp